sap-tutorials/How-Tos/tutorials/2017/02/vora-aws-create-vpc/vora-aws-create-vpc.md

 ---
-title: Create a VPC in AWS for SAP HANA Vora Developer Edition in AWS on Vora 1.3
+title: Create a VPC in AWS for SAP HANA Vora Developer Edition
 description: Step by step guide to create a VPC in AWS for SAP HANA Vora Developer Edition in AWS on Vora 1.3
 tags: [  tutorial>how-to, tutorial>beginner, products>sap-hana-vora ]
 ---